surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## SSH
-In case if you are connecting BiPlus to your database without using SSH tunnel,you can go ahead with Database Configurationin case
+In case if you are connecting BiPlus to your database without using SSH tunnel,you can go ahead with Database Configurationin case if you

 IP address or DNS name of the database server
 SSH port of the database server